Now this is beyond cool. Police are being armed with UV guns that use spectroscopy to detect trace amounts of methamphetamine and other illicit drugs:

 K-9s are by far the superior weapon in fighting illegal drugs, but cool UV guns that law enforcement can take into the field is interesting.

 In the ultraviolet light, you get to see all sorts of stuff that normally the naked eye would miss.
-If you’re a strung out drug addict, these UV guns are hope on a string… ’cause the sooner you get folks aware of the problem, the sooner they can get help and the sooner we can get those who peddle death off the streets.
+If you’re a strung out drug addict, these UV guns are hope on a string… ’cause the sooner we make these folks aware of the problem, the sooner they can get help and the sooner we can get those who peddle death off the streets.

 Ain’t science cool?